cbeier/asset_packager/README.markdown

 1. Download and install the plugin:

-    ./script/plugin install git://github.com/sbecker/asset_packager.git
+    `./script/plugin install git://github.com/aemkei/asset_packager.git`

-2. Run the rake task "asset:packager:create_yml" to generate the /config/asset_packages.yml file the first time.
+2. Run the rake task `asset:packager:create_yml` to generate the `/config/asset_packages.yml` file the first time.
 You will need to reorder files under 'base' so dependencies are loaded in correct order.
 Feel free to rename or create new file packages.

     IMPORTANT: JavaScript files can break once compressed if each statement doesn't end with a semi-colon.
 The minifier puts multiple statements on one line, so if the semi-colon is missing, the statement may no longer makes sense and cause a syntax error.

 ## Examples of config/asset_packages.yml